Beside the Mountain

 Melt the chocolate chips and drizzle the chocolate over the individual cheesecakes.

-Top tip for vegan cheesecakes
+Top tip for dairy-free cheesecakes

-Give yourself time, once you have made a raw cheesecake with cashews you will see how simple it is, however, the first time making the recipe can take time because it is a totally different method than a classic cheesecake.
+Give yourself time, once you have made a raw cheesecake with cashews, you will see how simple it is; however, the first time making the recipe can take time because it is a totally different method than a classic cheesecake.

 Use a high-power blender.
-This is key to have the best cashew cream.
+This is key to having the best cashew cream.
 If you don't own a powerful machine (food processor or blender), I recommend borrowing one from a friend for this recipe.

 Soaking the cashews is an important step!
-If you are in a rush you can boil them for 10-20 minutes (however I wouldn't recommend doing this if you don't have a powerful blender to use as the texture will not be the same).
+If you are in a rush, you can boil them for 10-20 minutes (however, I wouldn't recommend doing this if you don't have a powerful blender to use, as the texture will not be the same).

 Use gooey dates for the crust to stick together!
 The dates need to be sticky.
 Don't skip soaking them!
 I like to use medjool dates as they are so gooey and flavorful.